AnyLog-co/documentation/monitoring nodes.md

 </pre>

-### Example configuring a participating node
+### Example, configuring a participating node

 The following example configures monitoring of 2 topics:
 1. Nodes status (topic name: nodes)
 2. Monitor operators status  (topic name: operators)

-In the examples below, the monitoring commands are assigned to the scheduler for continues monitoring.
+In the examples below, the monitoring commands are assigned to the scheduler for continues monitoring (on each participating/monitored node).

 Configuring topic ***nodes***
 <pre>